 This interactive workshop from October 2014 educates attendees on how to operationalize the design and implementation of an SPH program, with guidance from the American Nurses Association's (ANA) Interprofessional National Standards on Safe Patient Handling and Mobility The training also addresses SPH-associated policies, procedures, and assessment tools.

-These 2014-15 training sessions are aimed at helping frontline managers and direct care staff learn the tools to help make SPH programs succeed, such as the science of patient and caregiver outcomes associated with SPH, and the importance of embedding SPH into the organizational culture of safety.
+These training sessions provide frontline managers and direct care staff with the tools to help make SPH programs succeed, such as the science of patient and caregiver outcomes associated with SPH, and the importance of embedding SPH into the organizational culture of safety.

 Enter your email address and password in the fields below.